-Dave Perkins on 4MK News, Talk and the Music You Love, Weekdays from 9am to Midday.
+Dave Perkins on Classic Hits 1026 4MK, Weekdays from 9am to Midday.

-Join Dave to discuss all the important local issues that affect Mackay and the Whitsundays.
+Join Dave for the greatest song ever made, the Classic Hits and a discuss all the important local issues that affect Mackay and the Whitsundays.

 You can have your say anytime on 1300 87 29 11.